Occupancy Planes for Single-view RGB-D Human Reconstruction: Experiments

 \subsection{Analysis}

 To verify design choices, we conduct ablation studies.
 We report the results in \tabref{tab: quant}'s $3^\text{rd}$ to $5^\text{th}$ row.

 \textbf{Per-point classification is not all you need:} To understand whether neighboring information is needed, we replace the $3\times 3$ kernel in $f_\text{spatial}$ (\equref{eq: O_zi final}, \secref{sec: implement}) with a $1\times 1$ kernel, which essentially conducts per-point classification for each pixel on the OPlane.
 Comparing the $3^\text{rd}$~\vs~$5^\text{th}$ row in~\tabref{tab: quant} corroborates the importance of context as per-point classification yields inferior results.
 This shows that the conventional way to treat shape reconstruction as a point classification problem~\cite{Saito2019PIFuPI, Saito2020PIFuHDMP, He2020GeoPIFuGA} may be suboptimal.
-Specifically, without directly taking into account the context information, we observe lower IoU (0.674~\vs~0.682, $\uparrow$ is better), larger Chamfer distance (0.161~\vs~0.158, $\downarrow$ is better), and less normal consistency (0.736~\vs~0.745, $\uparrow$ is better).
+Specifically, without directly taking into account the context information, we observe lower IoU (0.679~\vs~0.684) and less normal consistency (0.738~\vs~0.747).

-\textbf{Intermediate supervision is important:} To understand whether the supervision of intermediate features is needed, we train our OPlanes model without $\mathcal{L}_\theta^{h_O \times w_O}$ (\equref{eq: coarse loss}).
-The results in the $4^\text{th}$~\vs~$5^\text{th}$ row of \tabref{tab: quant} verify the benefits of intermediate supervision.
-Concretely, with intermediate feature supervision, we obtain a better IoU (0.682~\vs~0.681, $\uparrow$ is better), an improved Chamfer distance (0.158~\vs~0.160, $\downarrow$ is better), and a better normal consistency (0.745~\vs~0.739, $\uparrow$ is better).
+\textbf{Intermediate supervision is important:} To understand whether the supervision of intermediate features is needed, we train our OPlanes without $\mathcal{L}_\theta^{h_O \times w_O}$ (\equref{eq: coarse loss}).
+The results in \tabref{tab: quant}'s $4^\text{th}$~\vs~$5^\text{th}$ row verify the benefits of intermediate supervision.
+Concretely, with intermediate feature supervision, we obtain a better IoU (0.684~\vs~0.681, $\uparrow$ is better), an improved Chamfer distance (0.158~\vs~0.161, $\downarrow$ is better), and a better normal consistency (0.747~\vs~0.739, $\uparrow$ is better).

 \textbf{Training with more planes is beneficial:} We are curious about whether training with less planes harms the performance of our OPlanes model.
 For this, we sample only 5 planes per mesh when training the OPlanes model.
 The results in the $5^\text{th}$~\vs~$6^\text{th}$ row in~\tabref{tab: quant} demonstrate that training with more planes yields better results.
-Concretely, with more planes, we obtain better IoU (0.691~\vs~0.682, $\uparrow$ is better), smaller Chamfer distance (0.155~\vs~0.158, $\downarrow$ is better), and better normal consistency (0.749~\vs~0.745, $\uparrow$ is better).
+Concretely, with more planes, we obtain better IoU (0.691~\vs~0.684, $\uparrow$ is better), smaller Chamfer distance (0.155~\vs~0.158, $\downarrow$ is better), and better normal consistency (0.749~\vs~0.747, $\uparrow$ is better).